-This Committee is providing expert advice on drinking water quality and public health.
+The Water Quality Advisory Committee provides expert advice on drinking water quality and public health.

-The NHMRC Water Quality Advisory Committee (WQAC) provides expert advice to NHMRC on public health issues related to drinking water quality.
+The National Health and Medical Research Council (NHMRC) Water Quality Advisory Committee (the Committee) provides expert advice to NHMRC on public health issues related to drinking water quality.

-WQAC members are members of professional networks and consult within and outside these networks to provide expert advice on water quality issues nationally and internationally.
+Committee members are members of professional networks and consult within and outside these networks to provide expert advice on water quality issues nationally and internationally.

-WQAC convenes working groups to focus on targeted Work Plan activities and may source additional experts where appropriate.
+The Committee may convene working groups to focus on targeted Work Plan activities and may source additional experts where appropriate.

-Terms of Reference
+Terms of reference

 Water quality is an important issue requiring a specialist committee to provide technical advice and expertise to the NHMRC.
-This is part of the National Health and Medical Research Council (NHMRC) commitment in its current Corporate Plan to maintain a leadership role in the development of public and environmental health advice.
+This is part of NHMRC's commitment in its Corporate Plan to maintain a leadership role in the development of public and environmental health advice.

-The Water Quality Advisory Committee (the Committee) will:
+The Committee will: